Samsung Galaxy S21 Plus review: Very good, but (still) a bit too expensive

 In addition to the color, you should immediately notice the new camera design in the left corner.
 With the S21 series, Samsung has come up with something new that I have never seen in this form on any other smartphone.
 The camera hill, which contains three sensors, extends smoothly from the frame of the device to the rear.
 To match the frame, it is bronze in the purple and red models and in the device color for the other colors.
 The camera bump protrudes visibly from the housing, which means that the S21 Plus wobbles slightly when it is used on the table.

 The front is protected by "Corning Gorilla Glass Victus", the most robust glass currently used in a smartphone.
-Of course, I can't be 100% sure if that's really the case Procent, but fortunately the display glass survived a fall on the floor without any signs of wear.
-If we unlock the Samsung Galaxy S21 Plus, we are greeted by the huge OLED display, which is only interrupted by a small, central punch hole that houses the front camera.
-The edges around the panel are even a bit smaller than on the predecessor.
-The bottom edge of the screen in particular is actually the thinnest edge in a smartphone at the moment.
-Not even the current iPhones or that can do that Huawei P40 Pro+ keep up.
-Many should also be happy that Samsung does not have an edge display in this year's Plus version.
-Although this has the advantage that annoying reflections never appear on the sides of the screen, it makes the smartphone appear a little wider.
-A OnePlus 9 Pro with slightly rounded edges is slightly narrower in the hand.
+Of course, I cannot confirm 100 percent whether this is really the case, but fortunately the display glass survived a fall to the ground without any signs of wear.
+When we unlock the Samsung Galaxy S21 Plus, we are greeted by the huge OLED display, which is only interrupted by a small, centrally located punch hole that houses the front camera.
+The edges around the panel are even a little smaller than on the predecessor.
+The lower edge of the screen in particular is currently the thinnest edge in a smartphone.
+Not even the current iPhones or the Huawei P40 Pro + Many will also be pleased that Samsung has dispensed with an edge display in this year's Plus version.
+This does have the advantage that annoying reflections never appear on the sides of the screen, but it does make the smartphone appear a little wider.
+A OnePlus 9 Pro with slightly rounded edges feels a little narrower in the hand.

 In terms of workmanship, there is absolutely no reason for criticism.
 Nothing creaks here, nothing wobbles and overall the device makes an extremely stable impression.
 The keys are all on the right side, have a good pressure point, and are bombproof in the case.
 However, the keys could have been placed a little further down.
 Without changing your grip, it is very difficult to get to the keys.